 Each of the 4 areas discussed above – Completeness, Usability, Configurability and Data availability are equally important for your HR software initiative to succeed.

-Empxtrack has integrated multiple products and offers an HR solution with a focus on completeness, great user experience, high configurability and data availability to help organizations achieve increased employee engagement, higher productivity and managerial competence.
+Empxtrack has integrated multiple products and offers an HR solution with a focus on completeness, great user experience, high configurability and data availability and security, to help organizations achieve increased employee engagement, higher productivity and managerial competence.

 Further, empxtrack is deeply integrated with IBM Watson Talent Framework and offers over 3500 ready to use job descriptions and related competencies, skills, training references, coaching statements, interview questions and proficiencies for each role.
 This is readily accessible to employees, managers and HR for career planning, training, coaching, development and hiring and can help significantly increase employee engagement in your organization.